 Currently, drug development is a long and expensive process without the issues like time-consuming evaporation steps, cross-contamination, and sample loss.
 Consequently, it is important that these issues can be solved to make PROTACs a viable option for biotechnology and pharmaceutical businesses to invest in.

 Within the centrifugal evaporation and concentration processes sector, SP-Genevac is the industry leader and has developed two systems created to eradicate evaporation problems.
 These two systems are called the HT Series 3i Evaporator (HTS3i) and the EZ-2 Personal Solvent Evaporator (EZ-2).

 The HTS3i and the EZ-2 both have the capabilities to dry a number of samples at one time, so they are suitable for high throughput.
-These evaporators can also accomodate a large range of sample formats, including vials, flasks, tubes and plates.
-The processes of drying, concentration and lyophilization can be completed in parallel.
+These evaporators can also accommodate a large range of sample formats, including vials, flasks, tubes and plates.
+The processes of drying, concentration, and lyophilization can be completed in parallel.

 Additionally, the systems are able to be pre-programmed and can distinguish when samples are dried, or can be set to a timed run so there is potential for unattended operation.
 These features help decrease the time-consuming issues that PROTAC synthesis currently involves.

 These evaporation systems use SampleGuard technology - this can monitor and directly control sample temperature to prevent the potential of overheating sample damage, and compound sublimation.
 The DriPure, anti-bumping technology removes bumping and thus the potential sample loss and cross-contamination, ensuring the integrity and purity of the final product.